LCA-EET/Lichdom/README.md

 - Accepting the strong possibility that this process is irreversible.

 # Effects of Lichdom (Default)
 - Since the process of Lichdom is so varied within D&D's decades of canon, and much of it is left to intrepretation, various aspects of Lichdom are configurable in-game via **WHAT METHOD?**.

+- The default effects and requirements were heavily inspired by [Liches in _Baldur's Gate_](https://baldursgate.fandom.com/wiki/Lich) as well as [3.5's Liches](https://www.d20srd.org/srd/monsters/lich.htm).

+-

+# Install Order Notes

+# Q & A (FAQ)

+# License

+-

+# Credits